The Cash Flow Myth: What Every Investor Gets Wrong

 Real cash flow: negative $383/month.

-The myth survives because the first 6-12 months often feel profitable.
+The first 6-12 months often feel profitable.
 Nothing breaks.
 Nobody moves out.
 You collect rent, pay the mortgage, and see money in your account.
 You think the people warning about reserves are paranoid.

 Then month 14 hits.
 The tenant gives notice.
-It takes 3 weeks to turn the unit and 2 more weeks to find a new tenant.
-That's 5 weeks of lost rent: $2,077.
-And the new tenant needs the garbage disposal replaced and the bathroom re-caulked.
+It takes 3 weeks to turn the unit and 2 more weeks to find a new tenant — 5 weeks of lost rent: $2,077.
+The new tenant needs the garbage disposal replaced and the bathroom re-caulked.
 Another $430.

 One bad quarter erases an entire year of "profit" that was never there.

 NOI — net operating income — is your starting point.
-It's all income minus all operating expenses, before debt service.
-The formula:
+All income minus all operating expenses, before debt service.

 NOI = Gross Income - Operating Expenses